 Notes: Balm of Gilead (Balsam Poplar) is not indigenous to the Garden but Eloise Butler planted some in May 1909 with plants obtained from the Park Board Nursery and one in 1919 from Lutsen, MN.
 Martha Crone also planted it in 1934.
 As the northernmost new world hardwood, this plant is found throughout Canada and in the U.S. not south of a line from Oregon to the east coast, generally not much south of the Great Lakes.
 There are scattered listings in other states that are probably from plantings.
 Within Minnesota it is found in the wild in almost all counties in the northern half of the state.

 There are only four species of Populus that are native and commonly found in Minnesota: P. balsamifera, Balsam Poplar; P. deltoides subsp. monilifera, Plains Cottonwood; P. grandidentata, Bigtooth Aspen; and P. tremuloides, Quaking Aspen.
-Two others are reported: One is a native cross - P. X jackii, Jack's Cottonwood, which is usually sterile [The DNR does not track county populations of it]; and the other is the introduced P. alba, White Poplar.
+Two others are reported: One is a native cross - P. X jackii, Jack's Cottonwood, which is usually sterile but as explained above is one possible for source for Balm of Gilead.
+[The DNR does not track county populations of it]; and the other is the introduced P. alba, White Poplar.

 Eloise Butler wrote: "After a rain, we sniff the air with delight, saying, 'Oh yes, there’s a balm in Gilead!' as we pass a young balsam poplar that has been planted near one of the foot paths."
 From The Fragrance of the Wild Garden - Feb.
 1915, unpublished.

-Uses: Balm of Gilead (Balsam Poplar) wood is used for pulpwood, lumber and veneer, particle board and a high-grade paper.
+Uses: Balm of Gilead buds are still used by a few folk practitioners if making first aid salves.
+Balsam Poplar wood is used for pulpwood, lumber and veneer, particle board and a high-grade paper.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.